 Household Appliances

 The most environmentally friendly fuel source available in the Cayman Islands is propane.
 Home Gas (all three Islands) and Clean Gas (Grand Cayman only) are the two available providers.
-Both offer installation, service and delivery, whether residential or commercial, and they work with their customers throughout the whole process of designing, installing and maintaining a propane system.
-Both companies can also offer propane and product guidance for all indoor and outside appliances.
+Home Gas offers installation, service and delivery, whether residential or commercial, and works with their customers throughout the whole process of designing, installing and maintaining a propane system.
+They also offer propane and product guidance for all indoor and outside appliances.

 As well as being kinder to the environment, propane-fuelled appliances are far more economical to run than electric ones.
 Both companies can also offer propane to power outdoor appliances such as tiki torches, water heaters and grills.